puppetlabs/bolt/developer-docs/kerberos.md

 * Install the Kerberos client package
 * Configure the Kerberos client with the approriate server (`samba-ad.bolt.test`) for the realm `BOLT.TEST`

-Automated tests (in `spec/bolt/transport/winrm_spec.rb`) simplify verify that the correct TGT can be acquired from the Samba AD using `kinit` using the domain administrator account `Administrator@BOLT.TEST`.
+Automated tests (in `spec/bolt/transport/winrm_spec.rb`) verify that the correct TGT (ticket granting ticket) can be acquired from the Samba AD using `kinit` using the domain administrator account `Administrator@BOLT.TEST`.

 Previously added tests are still marked pending until other infrastructure within Docker is configured to use Kerberos.